 Digital transformation is affecting every aspect of our lives, but one industry in particular is experiencing a significant amount of turbulence at the moment: The retail industry.
-Fueled by their needs, expectations, impation, and desire to get the most value, excitement, authenticity, and more, consumers are driving the changes in the retail arena (together with the advances in technology).
+Fuelled by their needs, expectations, impatience, and desire to get the most value, excitement, authenticity, and more, consumers are driving the changes in the retail arena (together with the advances in technology).
 With e-commerce and m-commerce on the rise, brick-and-mortars risk extinction if they don’t adapt to this new consumer behaviour but how can they compete with online shops and technology?

 This week we’re looking into the challenges physical retailers are facing and how and why consumer behaviour is changing.
 Next week we’ll follow up with a blog about the trends that look set to shape the retail industry in the years to come.

 The quick answer to the question above is, they can’t.
 There’s no way of competing with technology and as online shops have a head start in this regard, brick-and-mortars have to go out of their way to embrace the new consumer behaviour and technology to stay competitive.

 Two thousand and seventeen was record-breaking for the retail industry – and not in a positive way.
 Store closing announcements more than tripled to about 7,000 and the number of bankruptcy filings was up 30% compared to 2016.
 This leaves no doubt, online shopping is rising and today, consumers buy more goods online overall than offline.

 According to a report by Walker Sands, many stores struggle to create an in-store experience that meet the rising consumer expectations.
 Twenty-five percent of consumers even think the online experience has already surpassed the in-store experience.